ellysh/video-game-bots/InGameBots/process-memory-access.md

 This approach of accessing TEB segments of the target process provides more reliable results when previous one.
 It guarantees that TEB segments of all threads in the target process will be processed.
 Otherwise, you should create manually the same number of threads in the `TebPebMirror.cpp` application as the target process has.
 It allows you to get a base addresses of all TEB segments for the target process.
 But this threads counting and threads manually creation approach is error prone.

 There is a question, how to distinguish threads that have been traversed with `Thread32Next` WinAPI function?
-For example, you are looking a base address of the stack for the main thread. `THREADENTRY32` structure does not contain an information about thread's ID in term of the process.
+For example, you are looking a base address of the stack for the main thread. `THREADENTRY32` structure does not contain information about thread's ID in term of the process.
 There are threads' IDs in term of the Object Manager of Windows.
 But you can rely on assumption that TEB segments is sorted in the reverse order.
 It means that the TEB segment with the maximum base address matches to the main thread.
 The TEB segment with the next lower base address matches to the thread with ID equals to 1 in terms of the target process.
 Then TEB segment with ID equals to 2 has the next lower base address and so on.
 You can check this assumption with a memory map of the target process that is provided by WinDbg debugger.

 ## Heap Analyzing